GEOARCHAEOLOGICAL X-RAY FLUORESCENCE LABORATORY DESCRIPTION, OUTLINE AND FEE SCHEDULE

 Note: These are commercial prices.
 The proceeds from these projects are used to fund students, and provide supplies for continuing field and lab work.
 Geological source samples are generally analyzed at no cost.
 Please call before field sampling, if possible.

-With the acquisition of the new Quant'X EDXRF, we can now offer rates based on the number of samples.
 We intend to continue to provide integrative and synthetic reports, particularly to the Southwestern audience.
 This is still one of the best bargains in archaeometry.
 With the increasing cost of mailing and shipping, I have to add mailing fees to each project.

 1-20 = $20.00 per sample